- What Is It?

-- Contact dermatitis is a rash that occurs at the site of exposure to a substance capable of producing a skin response.
+- Contact dermatitis is a rash that occurs at the site of exposure to a substance capable of producing an allergic reaction or inflaming the skin.

 - Contact dermatitis can be caused by noxious, irritating substances or substances to which the patient has developed a skin allergy.